 4.00-5.00 (depending on sunrise time) – get up, start going up to the Mirador – 4km, 2h15min.

 6.15-7.15 – arrive at the Mirador.
-Enjoy the sunrise, spend some time resting, taking photos, exploring the area.
+Enjoy the sunrise, spend some time resting, taking photos, and exploring the area.

 8.00 – start going down to Chileno – 4km, 1h30min.

-9.30 – arrive at Chileno, get your stuff, start descending towards Hotel Las Torres – 5,5km, 1h30min.
+9.30 – arrive at Chileno, get your stuff, and start descending towards Hotel Las Torres – 5,5km, 1h30min.